spotinst/help/src/docs/ocean-spark/configure-spark-apps/docker-images.md

 ### Flavors

-We maintain Spark Docker images for multiple combinations of the versions of Spark and some of its dependencies (Hadoop, Java, Scala and Python).
+Spot maintains Spark Docker images for multiple combinations of the versions of Spark and some of its dependencies (Hadoop, Java, Scala and Python).
 These combinations are called flavors.

 Note that not all the combinations of versions exist.
-To list all the flavors for a given image, check out our [Docker registry](https://gcr.io/ocean-spark/spark:platform).
+To list all the flavors for a given image, check out the [Docker registry](https://gcr.io/ocean-spark/spark:platform).

 ### Generations

-When we update images, we create a new generation.
+When Spot updates images, Spot creates a new generation.
 Generations can be identified by the suffix `-genXX` in the image tags (`-latest` always points to the latest generation).
 Each generation contains the following flavors:

 - Latest (at the time of the generation's release) Spark 3.x: